kyma-project/busola/README.md

 Busola configuration is the product of gathering and merging the configurations from several individual sources.
 The following list presents the sources in the order of precedence:

+**Backend:**

+- Busola default cluster configuration, acquired from the file [defaultConfig.json](core/src/assets/defaultConfig.json), that is hard-linked in the backend repository.
+- Busola cluster configuration, available on the Busola cluster in ConfigMap "busola/busola-config" under the key "config".
+  This data is mounted to the Busola `web` and `backend` pods, and during the local development, the [defaultConfig.json](core/src/assets/defaultConfig.json) file is used.

+**Frontend:**

 - Built-in, hardcoded defaults.
+- Busola default cluster configuration, acquired from the file [defaultConfig.json](core/src/assets/defaultConfig.json).
 - Busola cluster configuration, available on the Busola cluster in ConfigMap "busola/busola-config" under the key "config".
-This data is mounted to the Busola `web` pod, and during the local development, the [config.json](core/src/assets/config/config.json) file is used.
+  This data is mounted to the Busola `web` and `backend` pods, and during the local development, the [defaultConfig.json](core/src/assets/defaultConfig.json) file is used.
 - Target cluster configuration, available on the target cluster in ConfigMap "kube-public/busola-config" under the key "config".
 Busola performs a request for that resource during the bootstrap process.

 ### Change the Configuration